BomberFish/blog/_posts/2025-05-05-apple-music-api.md

 ---
-blog: Writeup
+tags: Writeup
+description: While working on a tool which transfers playlists between music streaming services, I had to reverse-engineer Apple Music's API.
+This article goes over some of the endpoints the API has to offer.
 ---
 # Notes on reverse-engineering the Apple Music API
 I've recently been working on Transcribe, a tool which transfers playlists between music streaming services directly inside your browser ([Demo video](https://youtu.be/MshSHxytkdQ)).
 To add support for Apple Music, I had to reverse-engineer its API.
 Now, you may be wondering:
 ## Why not just use MusicKit?
 For anyone who doesn't know, MusicKit (JS) is Apple Music's **official API**.
 The issue with MusicKit is that using it requires an active Apple Developer Program membership.
 This would require me to pay Apple almost $150 every year, which is money I do not have.
 So, I had to resort to a more legally dubious method.